HCPS-OTIS/tools/templates/windows.md

 ## motherboard

+Device randomly shuts down
+Devices will shut down or restart randomly during use.
+There is no obvious pattern or cause of this behavior.

 Device will not turn on
 Device will not power on/screen stays black.
 LED is lit.
 Reseated internal connections.
 Device will not power on/screen stays black.
 LED will not light.
 Reseated internal connections.